ibm-cloud-architecture/refarch-asset-analytics/README.md

 # Deployment
 ## Pre-requisites
 You need to have access to a kubernetes cluster like IBM Cloud Private.
-We are providing scripts to help you validate the prerequisites.
+We are providing a script under ./scripts/validateConfig.sh to help you validate the prerequisites.

 * If not done already create a namespace named `greencompute`
 * Get the admin security token and then use it in the set-credentials command below: